-Improved Metabolism: Yoga can help improve your basal metabolism, which results in a more efficient use of calories you ingest, thereby leading to maintenance of a healthy weight and muscle strength.
+Yoga can help improve your basal metabolism, which results in more efficient use of calories you ingest, thereby leading to the maintenance of a healthy weight and muscle strength.

-Better Sleep: Yoga not only helps you in reducing stress related problems but also gives you a better peace of mind and sleep.
-Some of the important Yoga asanas that aid in sleep are Uttanasana, Supine Spinal Twist asana, Supta Baddha Konasana, Supta Padangusthasana and Savasana etc.
+Yoga not only helps you in reducing stress-related problems but also gives you better peace of mind and sleep.
+Some of the important Yoga asanas that aid in sleep are Uttanasana, Supine Spinal Twist asana, Supta Baddha Konasana, Supta Padangusthasana, and Savasana etc.

 Yoga helps to relieve stress and improve memory power along with calming down the mind and body.
-It relaxes the body and decreases the feelings of anxiety, stress, and depression.
+It relaxes the body and decreases feelings of anxiety, stress, and depression.

 Yoga increases the flexibility of the muscles of the body.
 It stretches the muscles and tones them, thereby making them strong.
 Lower back pain, a common disorder, can be relieved by practicing yoga regularly.